prisconapoli/prisconapoli.github.com/_posts/2014-04-01-Unsigned-and-Value-preserving-rules-in-C-Language.md

 The warning was raised at line 5.

-Apparentely all seems fine: *start* and *end* are both pointer to uint8_t. *length* is unsigned.
+Apparentely all seems fine: *start* and *end* are both uint8_t. *length* is unsigned.
 Compare unsigned with unsigned doesn't broke the rules of the languade, so what is realy happening when **gcc** raise the warning for comparison between signed and unsigned values?

 To explain this, let me introduce you the *unsigned preserving* and *value preserving* rules.